Interstitial condensation: Moisture sources

 It is physically impossible to build envelope assemblies so that they completely prevent air infiltration, exfiltration of water vapor diffusion.
 Moist air can infiltrate envelope assemblies driven by the pressure differential created by wind and stack effect.
-Since all buildings contain various levels of moist air, cognizant authorities have recommended maintaining an indoor relative humidity of air between 40% to 60%.
+Since all buildings contain various levels of moist air, cognizant authorities have recommended maintaining an indoor relative humidity of air between 40% and 60%.
 The sources of interior moisture are people, appliances such as dishwashers, cooking, showers, wet basements, leaking pipes and roof/wall rainwater leaks.
 Leaks of liquid water into the building envelope are a different problem than interstitial moisture condensation, but this additional water can exacerbate interstitial wetting which can increase mold and bacteria growth.

 Discovering wet interstitial spaces

 Building professionals have moisture sensing instruments to discover areas of interstitial condensation which may contain possible mold & bacteria growth.
 There are three primary methods to test for interstitial moisture-surface testing and cavity testing: